awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
 For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 You can also create your own custom IAM policies to allow permissions for Amazon Redshift API operations and resources\.
-You can attach these custom policies to the IAM users or groups that require those permissions\.
+You can attach these custom policies to the IAM roles or groups that require those permissions\.

 The following sections describe AWS managed policies, which you can attach to users in your account, and are specific to Amazon Redshift\.